popovicsandras/SeloinJs/README.md

 ```

 Using initScope usually make sense in two cases:
-- initialising the root container after registesting it's config object on it
+- initialising the root container after registering its config object on it
 - initialising a reusable component

 The first case is almost obvious, and the example above makes it clear.